-- Complete the Faculty University Award Nomination cover page (DOC) (PDF) and include it as the first page of the nomination document.
+- Complete the Faculty University Award Nomination Cover Page (PDF, 244KB; DOC, 20KB) and include it as the first page of the nomination document.

 - Provide a statement of no more than four (4) pages describing why the nominee deserves to be named a Morrill Professor.
 Cite specific examples that demonstrate that the candidate has long-term and sustained excellence in teaching and learning.
-The nomination statement must also identify the nominee’s demonstrated outstanding performance in at least one other area of faculty responsibility: (1) research and/or creative activities, (2) professional practice, or (3) institutional service.
+The nominator also must explicitly identify the nominee’s demonstrated outstanding performance in at least one other area of faculty responsibility: (1) research and/or creative activities, (2) professional practice, or (3) institutional service.

-- If the nominee holds a University Professor title, include a separate paragraph after the nomination statement must indicate what accomplishments were recognized by that award.
+- If the nominee holds a University Professor title, include a separate paragraph after the nomination statement clearly indicating which accomplishments were recognized by that award.

 - Include a statement of teaching philosophy (maximum 2 pages) prepared by the nominee.

 - Provide a maximum of six (6) letters of support that reflect the impact of the nominee’s teaching and learning activities over time.
 Letters should come from current and former students/extension constituents, as well as colleagues, either internal or external to the university.